bisq-network/bisq-website/vision.md

 # Vision
 {: .mb-5}

 ### [Exchanges](https://en.wikipedia.org/wiki/Bitcoin_exchange#List_of_Bitcoin_Exchanges){:target="_blank"} play a critical role in the bitcoin ecosystem.
 Without them, it would be nearly impossible to buy or sell bitcoins for euros, dollars, yen or yuan.
-Bitcoin would be a market without liquidity; bitcoin would be worthless.
+The Bitcoin market would have no liquidity, and bitcoin would be worthless.
 {: .mt-5 .col-sm-12 .col-md-10 .pl-0 .mb-5}